seedcase-project/seedcase-website/community/sharing/conference-rse23.md

 In the last ten years, the RSE community has been figuring out what we do in our jobs, where we fit in, and how people can join us.
 This helps make research software engineering important for society.
-Neil Chu Hong's keynote speak got us thinking about how our job can keep getting better, bigger, and easier for people who aren't part of our group.
+Neil Chu Hong's keynote presentation got us thinking about how our job can keep getting better, bigger, and easier for people who aren't part of our group.
 His talk got us talking about how our work affects everyone in society, which was a big theme at the conference.

-#### 2. Responsible Handling of Sensitive Health Data
+## Responsible Handling of Sensitive Health Data

 Imagine you're a scientist working on important research about healthcare, education, or economics.
 Some of this research involves